Skip To Content

 Your claim must be reasonably documented—you must enclose or upload documentation sufficient to show (1) the amount of unreimbursed loss that you suffered, and (2) why you believe that the loss is reasonably attributable to the Security Incident in the case.
 Documents for financial expenses may include credit card or bank statements, emails, invoices, receipts, or telephone records, including photographs of the same.
 Personal statements or declarations are not considered reasonable documentation, but they may be used to provide clarification, context, or support for other documentation.

 The Court will hold a Final Approval Hearing on March 31, 2026, at 1:00 p.m., to decide whether to approve the Settlement.
 Payments will be made after the Settlement is approved and becomes final (meaning there is no appeal from the order approving the Settlement or all appeals have been rejected).
-Updates regarding the Settlement will be posted on this website.
+Updates regarding the Settlement will be posted on the Settlement Website, www.MOVEitNuanceResource.com.

 THE LAWYERS REPRESENTING YOU